bassem-elsodany/som-guided-vector-search/README.md

 - Infrastructure (Docker, Kubernetes, microservices)
 - Error Handling & Debugging

-**📊 Detailed Analysis**: For a comprehensive breakdown of all 21 queries with detailed performance metrics, result comparisons, and cluster analysis, see the [Search Comparison Report](search_comparison_report.md).
+**Deep Dive Available**: For comprehensive insights into all 21 queries with detailed performance metrics, result comparisons, cluster analysis, and query-by-query breakdowns, check out the [Search Comparison Report](search_comparison_report.md).
+This consolidated report provides granular analysis of how each query performed across different configurations and reveals the patterns that led to the successful SOM implementation.

 ### Key Metrics I Tracked